rcyclope/crunchy-xml-decoder/README.md

     Pre-Setup (Only need to do these once.):
     1. Install Python 2.7.5.
+    2. Install RTMPDUMP
+    3. Install Mkvtoolnix
-    2. Run crunchy-xml-decoder.bat or crunchy-xml-decoder.py to generate necessary files (settings.ini and cookies)
+    4. Run crunchy-xml-decoder.bat or crunchy-xml-decoder.py to generate necessary files (settings.ini and cookies)
-    3.  choices	from the option
+    5.  choices	from the option

     Per-Video Process:
     1. Copy the URL of the CrunchyRoll video you want to download from your web browser